corda/corda/docs/source/design/confidential-identities/design.md

 A database migration script will be required to populate the new hibernate entity which backs the `keyToPartyMapping`.
-The existing "confidential identity" mappings in the `keysToParties` entity must be moved to the `keyToPartyMapping` entity.
-Once moved, they can be removed from the `keysToParties` table.
+The existing "confidential identity" mappings in the `keysToParties` entity must be copied to the `keyToPartyMapping` entity.
-Furthermore, any non-legal identity key mappings in the `principalToParties` can be removed, as they are not required.

 ### UI requirements, if any.
 Illustrate with UI Mockups and/or wireframes.

-Keys with no mapping must be rendered as a substring of the public key.
+Keys with no mapping must be rendered using `toStringShort` on the public key.
 Keys with mappings to an x500name can be rendered used the x500 name.

 #### Flows